The Developments and Challenges towards Dexterous and Embodied Robotic Manipulation: A Survey: The Learning Framework for Dexterous Manipulation Skills

 \subsection{Reinforcement Learning}

 RL has become the dominant approach for robotic dexterous manipulation skill learning, enabling agents to interact with their environment and refine policies through reward feedback.
 Recent researches have developed specialized simulation environments (e.g., Bi-DexHands for bi-manual manipulation)\cite{2024TPAMI-Bi-DexHands}, and RL methods for robotic control.
 Compared with traditional feedback control methods, RL has successfully tackled challenging manipulation skills\cite{wan2023unidexgrasp++, 2021IJRR-HowToTrain, 2021pmlr-SolvingChallengingDexterousManipulation}.
 However, applying RL to multi-fingered dexterous hands presents unique challenges due to the high degrees of freedom and complex contact dynamics\cite{2022FrontiersInNeurorobotics-Review}.
 Pure RL that only relies on agent-environment often suffers from sparse rewards and low sample efficiency, typically requiring millions of iterations to learn useful behaviors.
 The exploration process can also lead to incoherent or unsafe actions, making it difficult to achieve desired learning outcomes.
 To enhance learning efficiency, recent studies have utilized features extracted by pre-trained models to guide downstream robot tasks\cite{Radford2018ImprovingLU, 2024ICRA-preTrain}.
 The use of existing pre-trained models, combined with vast internet data, enables rapid and efficient learning of new tasks.
 In robotic RL, this pre-trained paradigm offers a key advantage: robots can acquire new skills with minimal human intervention by leveraging publicly available data and pre-trained models.
-Same as IL, tactile information can be quite useful.
-Su {\it et al.} employed RL to train a robot to pivot an object to a target orientation using only proprioceptive and tactile information\cite{2024ICRA-Tactile-basedReinforcementLearning}.
-Liu {\it et al.} proposed a novel framework called TactileAIRL for skill learning in robotic dexterous manipulation.
-Model-based techniques and intrinsic curiosity are integrated into the RL process, the method leverages vision-based tactile sensing to extract meaningful contact features.
-This design makes TactileAIRL scalable to many manipulation tasks learning involving tactile feedback\cite{2024IROS-TactileActiveInference}.
-Zhou {\it et al.} presented an RL framework called T-TD3 for stable grasping of deformable objects using tactile prior information\cite{2024TASE-T-TD3}.
-Aslam {\it et al.} presented a robot called DartBot that integrates tactile exploration and RL to achieve robust throwing skills in object transfer through throwing task\cite{2025TASE-DartBot}.